-The United Kingdom pavilion is largely British-based, but there are nods here and there to Ireland and Scotland.
-I’d love to see the UK pavilion expanded to allow for more influence from Ireland and Scotland.
+The United Kingdom pavilion is largely British-based, but there are nods here and there to N. Ireland and Scotland.
+I’d love to see the UK pavilion expanded to with more influence from N. Ireland, Scotland, and Wales.

 At this showcase, I’d love to see a replica of Machu Piccu, traditional Peruvian music and dancing, a restaurant featuring Pachamanca and Pisco Sours, a market selling woven wares made from alpaca wool and handcrafted jewelry, and Peruvian weavers demonstrating their craft.

 A meet-and-greet with favorites from Emperor’s New Groove is a must.
 I’d also love to see a 3-D or Soarin’ style film through the diverse landscape of Peru: the Amazon, the Andean mountain ranges, the salt ponds, the coastal region…the list goes on.